 Toro Electric Leaf Blower

 I’ve decided that I’m going to stop waiting for the free time to work on my dream projects and start blogging about what I’m actually doing.
+And unless there’s snow on the ground, if it’s the weekend then I’m using my Toro Electric Leaf Blower.

 And if I had a nickel for every hour that I’ve used the leaf blower, I’d have a lot of nickels.
 I’m serious, every weekend and sometimes during the week too, I’m using that damn leaf blower.
 I’d have a lot more blog posts and cool projects done if I didn’t spend all of my time cleaning up my yard.
+But it’s probably a good thing too because those cool projects I that I want to do usually involve my margarita machine.

 Now let me explain.
-I’m not curses with constantly falling leaves like in some sort of eternal NJ autumn.
+I’m not cursed with constantly falling leaves like in some sort of eternal NJ autumn.
 No, but there’s always something to clean up in my suburban yard.
 Right now at this time of year the yard is covered with pollen and tree litter.
 So I break out the leaf blower.
 We have an oriental beech tree that is huge and makes a huge mess.
 The tree is a good hundred years old, that’s my uneducated guess but it’s too big to give it a hug. probably take 2 or 3 people to get their arms around it.
 This thing drops ridiculous amounts of these little stringy puff ball things.
 I can honestly fill a few garbage cans with all the puffs that fall to ground.

 I know the trend is for everything to be cordless but I don’t mind the electric power cord.
 I have a couple of hundred feet of extension cords in my garage.
 I’ve never tried one of those gas powered backpack models but I’m sure they probably smell like gas and get hot and they’re a lot louder.
 So I stick with my electric model.
 When I picked it out it said on the box that it blew 225 mph which was faster than the gas model.
 I’m not sure that believing everything that the marketing department is feeding you is a great way to gauge the power of these things but that’s what I did.
 It definitely has a lot of power.
 I can move leaves, sticks, stuff that falls out of the trees and sometimes I even use it to dry my car after I wash it.
 On a black car, water marks are the enemy and my leaf blower takes care of that.

-Oh and those cordless rechargeable battery models probably work great in a small yard with a quick clean up but let me refer you to the top of this article.
+Oh and those cordless rechargeable battery models probably work great in a small yard with a quick clean up.
+But let me refer you to the top of this article.
 I’m using this thing all the time.
 I even clean out my garage with it after I use my table saw.

 Looking at Amazon I see they made a few changes since I bought mine which was about 7 years ago.
 By the way, it is very reliable since I’ve been using it all the time for the past 7 years.
 It seems like the new version is red.
 Mine is black.
 But they’ve upped the ante and now it can blow 250 mph.
 Wow, that’s great.
 The metal impeller blade sounds like a good feature too.
 Probably works better at mulching now.